romeoofair/bootcamp/README.md

 # Bootcamp

-This is my journey towards my destiny
+This is the journey towards my destiny